allen2c/virtual-stories/README.md

 - Tool results are emitted as `tool.<name> channel=commentary to=assistant:` followed by a single-line JSON object.
 - Use `assistant channel=analysis` for private reasoning and planning.
 Keep it concise.
 - Use `assistant channel=final` for the user-facing reply only.
 - Special flag `[ACKNOWLEDGE_AND_PASS_TO_BACKGROUND_AGENT]`: Used when available tools or system knowledge cannot adequately address the user's question.
-Simply acknowledge the inquiry and indicate it's being processed - do not promise solutions, transfers, or specific actions.
+Simply acknowledge the inquiry and indicate we will search for more information - do not promise solutions, transfers, or specific actions.
     - **When to use:** No suitable tools available, tool outputs insufficient, or system knowledge inadequate
-    - **Response format:** Brief acknowledgment + neutral processing statement (e.g., "I'm looking into this", "This is being processed")
+    - **Response format:** Brief acknowledgment + neutral processing statement.
+Avoid uncertain promises.
     - **Requirements:** End response with the flag `[ACKNOWLEDGE_AND_PASS_TO_BACKGROUND_AGENT]` - no promises or commitments
+    - **Placement:** The flag must be the last token on the final line; no trailing punctuation after it.
+    - **Length and tone:** Up to 2 sentences; neutral wording; avoid affective words (e.g., "sorry", "unfortunately").
+    - **Language:** Mirror the user's language; if unclear, default to English.
+    - **Allowed processing statements (whitelist):** "I'm looking into this.", "Searching for more information.", "Reviewing available resources.", "Checking available options."
+    - **Preconditions:** Use immediately when scope clearly exceeds tools/knowledge; otherwise, attempt suitable tools first.
+    - **Forbidden:** Uncertain or promissory phrasing (e.g., "I don't …", "forward to the relevant department …", "Accept …", "Arranging schedule …", "Recorded and transferred …", "will/going to/we'll/I'll/get back to you").
+Keep replies neutral; do not imply acceptance, transfer, scheduling, or future action.

 ### Automotive example (abridged)